-With the other major products being offered in the form of RTGS and NEFT, the Reserve Bank has created the capability to enable inter-bank and customer payments online and in near-real time.
-However, cheques continue to be the prominent mode of payments in the country.
+With the other major products being offered in the form of RTGS and NEFT, the Reserve Bank has created the capability to enable inter-bank and customer payments online and in near-real-time.
+However, cheques continue to be the prominent mode of payment in the country.
 Reserve Bank of India has therefore decided to focus on improving the efficiency of the cheque clearing cycle.
 Offering Cheque Truncation System (CTS) is a step in this direction.

-In addition to operational efficiency, CTS offers several benefits to banks and customers, including human resource rationalisation, cost effectiveness, business process re-engineering, better service, adoption of latest technology, etc. CTS, thus, has emerged as an important efficiency enhancement initiative undertaken by Reserve Bank in the Payments Systems arena.
+In addition to operational efficiency, CTS offers several benefits to banks and customers, including human resource rationalisation, cost-effectiveness, business process re-engineering, better service, adoption of the latest technology, etc. CTS, thus, has emerged as an important efficiency enhancement initiative undertaken by Reserve Bank in the Payments Systems arena.

 CTS thus brings elegance to the entire activity of cheque processing and clearing.
 The benefits from CTS could be summarized as follows –